 How was the Monetary Policy Committee formed?

-Structure of Monetary Policy Committee
+Structure of the Monetary Policy Committee

-Monetary Policy Committee (MPC) was constituted as per Section 45ZB under the RBI Act of 1934 by the Central Government.
+- Monetary Policy Committee (MPC) was constituted as per Section 45ZB under the RBI Act of 1934 by the Central Government.
 The first meeting of MPC was conducted on 3rd October 2016 in Mumbai.

 The Monetary Policy Committee consists of the following six members which are mentioned in the table below: